How the MJ in Labor and Employment Law Changes Lives and Careers

 How do I get started on my application and admissions process?

 The best way to get started is by filling out the Request Information form and having a conversation with an admissions counselor.
+If you are ready to apply, click here.

 Are graduate students at Tulane eligible for tuition assistance?